dontfeedthecode/fairfaxify-api/README.md

 #### Installation

 Installation is simple and only requires modification of two base paths and database configuration.
+Once installed both API methods can be called from the following url's:

+ - `yourhost.com/[base_url]/rest/articles`
+ - `yourhost.com/[base_url]/rest/article/[article_id]`

 ###### Paths

 *.htaccess*